beckypangpang/horse-racing-prediction-SHAP/README.md

 3. Evaluation- Evaluated the performance of models
 4. Interpreting models using SHAP- using SHAP (SHapley Additive exPlanations), including variations like Kernel SHAP and Tree SHAP to analyze models

+## Key findings:
+- All 3 classification models excel in accurately identifying class 0, indicating losing the race.
+These models demonstrate strong performance, achieving a high F1-score of 0.87 for class 0.
+However, they struggle to correctly identify instances of class 1, which means winning the race
+-
 ## Reference:
 For in-depth reference on SHAP, consult the following links: